powershell1/LineClone/README.md

   // Create random uuid
   var new_uuid = uuid.v4();
   SocketList[new_uuid] = ws;
-  // Log when new connection
+  // Log when a new connection
   console.log("New socket");
-  // Create message listener
+  // Create a message listener
   ws.on("message", (msg) => {
     // Loop All Socket
     for (const property in SocketList) {